Aaron-Bopp/TIM/40_Evergreens/Everybody on earth is just barely experiencing time at the same rate.md

 Source:: [General Relativity: Top 05 Mishaps  - YouTube](https://www.youtube.com/watch?v=Z4oy6mnkyW4)

-Your speed [[time dilation]] on earth (due to different speeds at the equator's vs the pole) is perfectly cancelled out by your gravitational [[time dilation]] at sea level.
+Due to different speeds at the equator's vs the pole, we should experience a [[time dilation]] based on our position on earth but is perfectly cancelled out by your gravitational [[time dilation]] at sea level.

 ### <hr class="footnote"/>